torhve/blag/building-a-dashboard-with-salt-ui.md

         type: 'full',
     });

 Then add the dasboard HTML template.
 The structure is using the Bootstrap for layout.
-The thing to note in this html is the tag \<x-dashexec\>\<\/x-dashexec\>.
+The thing to note in this html is the tag \<x-dashexec\>.
 This is a "magic" tag that we will use later on.

 > tmpl/dash.html
     <div id="wrap">